Block of Flats Insurance

 What to look for

-When buying a policy for buildings insurance, there are a few key aspects to look out for.
+When buying a policy for buildings insurance – especially block of flats insurance – there are a few key aspects to look out for, and a number of things that may not be covered.

 Exclusions

-The quality of an insurance policy largely comes down to how easy it is to make a claim.
-Don’t assume the cheapest policy is right for you as these may come with prohibitive exclusions or high excesses (see below).
+You can often determine the quality of an insurance policy by how easy it is to make a claim.
+But like any other insurance product, don’t assume the cheapest policy is right for you as these may come with prohibitive exclusions or high excesses (see below).

 Exclusions are boundaries insurers set within an insurance policy that an insurer will not pay out for.

 However, exclusions can sometimes be helpful if you’re working with a specialist insurer.
-For instance, if you live in a high flood risk area or your block of flats has a previous claim for subsidence, you may find insurers either won’t cover you or will inflict a very high premium unless that particular high-risk peril is excluded.
+For instance, if you live in a high-flood-risk area or your block of flats has a previous claim for subsidence, you may find insurers either won’t cover you or will inflict a very high premium unless that particular high-risk peril is excluded.
+In this case, forewarned is forearmed.

 Excesses